botpress/botpress/docs/guide/docs/main/dialog.md

 A workflow allows you to break down a complex chatbot into multiple smaller flows.
 Breaking down the chatbot into multiple flows makes it easier to maintain, and you can re-use these flows when building other workflows or even other chatbots.

 Let's look at our Botpress support bot **Blitz**.
-We can add three flows to handle _issues, tickets_, and _troubleshooting_
+We can add three flows to handle _issues, tickets_, and _troubleshooting
 ![Task Breakdown](../assets/workflow-breakdown.png)

 ### Flow Lifecycle

 A flow always starts at the `startNode` of its `*.flow.json` file, with the _Main_ flow being the first to be executed at the beginning of each conversation.
-The start node points to the node which is to be run first by name.
+The start node points to the node which is to be executed first by name.
 Once the node is selected, the Dialog Engine will queue the active node's instructions and execute the instructions sequentially.

 The Dialog Engine is event-based and is non-blocking by default, which means that a flow will execute all it can manage until it needs to wait.